 Sprawled across nearly 84,000 acres, Delaware State Forest is the perfect winter destination.
 Drink in the stunning beauty of the winter wonderland as you explore on a winter hike or cross country skiing.
 Snowmobiling is also a popular winter activity.
 This magnificent destination is home to one of the

 Dingmans Ferry, PA 18328, USA

 One of the most remote towns in PA, Renovo is paradise for outdoor lovers and nature enthusiasts.
 Explore the breathtaking winter wonderland with a visit to Eagle Branch Swamp Natural Area.
 Or, take a scenic drive along the High Plateau Scenic Byway (Route 144).

-10 fun activities to your winter bucket list.
+10 fun winter activities in Pennsylvania to your bucket list.

 OnlyInYourState may earn compensation through affiliate links in this article.

 What are the best holiday events in Pennsylvania?

 Where can I go snow tubing in Pennsylvania?